stephenrigney/ontology/documentation/wiki/Home.md

 - The ``Houses of the Oireachtas`` refer to the Oireachtas and Service collectively.
 - The ``Houses`` refer to the Dáil and Seanad collectively, while individual houses are referred to as ``House``, ``Dáil`` or ``Seanad`` depending on the context.
 - A ``committee`` is a subset of one or both Houses given delegated powers either by direction of a House, under Standing Orders of a House or by law.
-- A ``chamber`` refers to either a House (ie, the Dáil or Seanad) or a committee of one or both of the Houses
 - A ``Member`` is an elected Member of the Oireachtas, a ``Deputy`` is a Member of the Dáil and a ``Senator`` is a Member of the Seanad.

 #### OWL and RDF syntax